OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 The performance tips in [Using the host-specific API model](../develop/host-specific-api-model.md) provide guidance when using the host-specific APIs for Excel, OneNote, Visio, and Word.
 In summary, you should:

 - [Only load necessary properties](../develop/host-specific-api-model.md#calling-load-without-parameters-not-recommended).
 - [Minimize the number of sync() calls](../develop/host-specific-api-model.md#performance-tip-minimize-the-number-of-sync-calls).
-Read [Avoid using the context.sync method in loops](correlated-objects-pattern.md) for further information on how to avoid `sync` calls in your code.
+Read [Avoid using the context.sync method in loops](correlated-objects-pattern.md) for further information on how to manage `sync` calls in your code.
 - [Minimize the number of proxy objects created](../develop/host-specific-api-model.md#performance-tip-minimize-the-number-of-proxy-objects-created).
-You can also untrack proxy objects, as described below.
+You can also untrack proxy objects, as described in the next section.

 #### Untrack unneeded proxy objects